ORNL-AMO/AMO-Tools-Suite/README.md

 ### Packaging
 - Enable the `BUILD_PACKAGE` flag in the CMakeCache, then `cmake ./` then `make package`
-- Or use this directly: `cmake -D BUILD_TESTING:BOOL=OFF ./` and `cmake --build . --config Release --target PACKAGE`
+- Or use this directly for Mac and Windows: `cmake -D BUILD_TESTING:BOOL=OFF ./` and `cmake --build . --config Release --target PACKAGE`
+- To make package on Linux, run ccmake.
+Set BUILD_TESTING OFF, BUILD_PACKAGE ON, then configure and generate.
+Then `make package`.

 ### Documentation
 - To generate documentation: `doxygen Doxyfile.in`